harsh-kain/harsh-kain/README.md

 - 🌱 I’m currently learning - **React JS and Problem solving with Data Structure and Algorithm**

-- 👯 I’m looking to collaborate on - **Microsoft and Other FAANG companies.**

 - 💬 Ask me about - **Responsive Web Design, UI Design and Web Apps, Programming and Problem solvings **

 - 📫 How to reach me - **harshkain1899@gmail.com **